PrismarineJS/mineflayer/docs/api.md

 Denies resource pack.

-#### bot.placeBlock(referenceBlock, faceVector, cb)
+#### bot.placeBlock(referenceBlock, faceVector)

-This function also returns a `Promise`, with `void` as its argument upon completion.
+This function returns a `Promise`, with `void` as its argument when the server confirms that the block has indeed been placed.

  * `referenceBlock` - the block you want to place a new block next to
  * `faceVector` - one of the six cardinal directions, such as `new Vec3(0, 1, 0)` for the top face, indicating which face of the `referenceBlock` to place the block against.
- * `cb` will be called when the server confirms that the block has indeed been placed

 The new block will be placed at `referenceBlock.position.plus(faceVector)`.

 #### bot.placeEntity(referenceBlock, faceVector)

-This function also returns a `Promise`, with `Entity` as its argument upon completion.
+This function returns a `Promise`, with `Entity` as its argument upon completion.

  * `referenceBlock` - the block you want to place the entity next to
  * `faceVector` - one of the six cardinal directions, such as `new Vec3(0, 1, 0)` for the top face,